January 31, 2018, by Carla

 This spring, your careers team are hosting hundreds of events.
 Make the most of these opportunities.
 Go to one, or two, or five!
 From finding opportunities and applying workshops to help you master employability skills, to job and sector insight events providing insights into different sectors, to the Graduate Jobs Fair packed with employers who have graduate vacancies, there are plenty of things you can make the most of on campus right now.

 Internships are a great opportunity for you to get to know people in a sector of interest and find out what it’s really like to work in that industry.
 They also afford you a chance to become invaluable to a group of people who will come to know you personally, which might result in a job.

 When it doesn’t, internships still look incredible on your CV because employers will see that you have hands-on experience, and that you are familiar with issues in the industry that you might not be taught at uni.
 So, one way to think of internships is as endorsements.
 Having the name of a given company on your CV is a signal to recruiters that your work was up to par for that company’s standards.

-Read more about the different types internships to look for here.
+Read more about the different types internships.

 5. Learn to voice your strengths

 Your twenties are not known as a period of intense self-confidence.
 People this age often have issues believing in their own abilities, and doing this means you can sell yourself short at precisely the wrong time.